Pranitha-Gaddam/simple-RAG-system/README.md

    - Top-k most similar chunks are retrieved
 6. **Retrieval**: Results are returned with similarity scores, source files, and chunk text

 **Notice**: The system finds relevant content even when the exact words don't match!
 Try queries like "AI learning algorithms" and see how it connects to machine learning and neural networks.
-This demonstrates the power of semantic search - it understands meaning and relationships, not just keywords.
+Semantic search understands meaning and relationships, not just keywords.